 - Because the hands are manipulated farther right than in a neutral grip, squaring the golf club at impact consistently can be difficult.
 It’s not uncommon for golfers who use a strong grip to fight a hook or overly right-to-left ball flight.

 This isn’t to say that you can’t play a fade with a strong grip but more manipulation is needed.
-You can play a fade from a strong grip position by controlling the clubface and swing path with body rotation.
+In general, more players need a stronger grip with their left hand as they’re too weak and it leads to a fade.

 Weak Golf Grip